bigdatagenomics/quinine/README.md

-# kumQUAt: A suite of QUAlity control tools.
+# quinine: A refreshing treatment for all quality control ailments

 Read and variant metrics, useable for pipeline quality control purposes